joe7575/techage/manuals/ta4_lua_controller_EN.md

 memsize()  --> function returns 1000  (example)
 ```

-### Initialization, Loops, and Events
+### Initialization, Cyclic Task, and Events

 The TA4 Lua Controller distinguishes between the initialization phase (just after the controller was started) and the continuous operational phase, in which the normal code is executed.

 #### Initialization

 During the initialization phase the function `init()` is executed once.
-The `init()` function is typically used to initialize variables, e.g. clean the display, or reset other blocks:
+The `init()` function is typically used to initialize variables, clean the display, or reset other blocks:

 ```lua
 -- initialize variables